Qazwar/r6s-external-nuklear-hook/README.md

 Simple copy paste ready base for external cheats using kernel function hook for km-um communication, intended to be manual mapped using drvmap or kdmapper.

+Driver is made for winver: 1809 (not tested on other winvers).

 Link to kdmapper for winver: 1803-1903. https://github.com/alxbrn/kdmapper-1803-1903